jkotlinski/lsdpatch/README.md

 # LSDPatcher

-A tool for modifying songs, samples, fonts and palettes on Little Sound Dj (LSDj) ROM images and save files.
+A tool for modifying songs, samples, fonts and palettes on [Little Sound Dj][lsdj] (LSDj) ROM images and save files.
 Requires [Java][java] 8+.
 If you have problems running the .jar on Windows, try [Jarfix][jarfix].

 [Download][releases] | [Fonts][lsdfnts] | [Palettes][lsdpals]